PRYPYAT, Ukraine (Reuters) - Any Ukrainian over 35 can tell you where they were when they heard about the accident at the Chernobyl plant.

 It was a risky experiment to see whether the cooling system could still function using power generated from the reactor alone in the event of a failure in the auxiliary electricity supply.

 It could not.
 There was a massive power surge that blew off the reactor’s heavy concrete and metal lid and sent smoldering nuclear material into the atmosphere.
-Dozens of plant staff died on the spot or immediately afterward in the hospital.
+Dozens of plant staff died on the spot or immediately afterwards in hospital.
 Hundreds of thousands of rescue workers, including Soviet Army conscripts, were rushed to the site to put out the fires, decontaminate it and seal off the damaged reactor by building a concrete shell around it.

 At first, authorities denied there was a problem.
 When they finally admitted the truth more than a day later, many thousands of inhabitants simply picked up a few of their belongings and headed off — many of them to the capital Kiev 80 km (50 miles) to the south, never to return.
 Iryna Lobanova, 44, a civil servant, was due to get married in Prypyat on the day of the explosion but assumed all ceremonies would be canceled.